Traian Vuia, Timiș

 It was the birthplace of inventor and aviator Traian Vuia (1872–1950).
 It was renamed to commemorate him after his death.
-Traian Vuia is located near near Lake Surduc.
+Traian Vuia is located near Lake Surduc.

-Name

 History

+Traian Vuia

 The first recorded mention of Bujor dates from 1364.
 The locality had a high importance in the Middle Ages, being the center of a Vlach district.
 In 1453 this district had a knyaz, Dionysius, and was donated by King Ladislaus V to John Hunyadi.
 In 1596 the Bujor District was part of Hunyad County.
 Within its borders there was at that time the village of Baia, and a little further the village of Chitești, both disappeared.